pingcap/blog/generics-and-compile-time-in-rust.md

 > niko: because we have to be able to figure out `Vec<T>: Debug`, and all we know is `T: Debug`

-> niko: we might be able to handle that by bubbling up the Vec&lt;T&gt; to our callers...
+> niko: we might be able to handle that by bubbling up the `Vec<T>` to our callers...

 ## In the next episode of Rust Compile-time Adventures with TiKV

 In the next episode of this series we'll discuss compilation units -- the bundles of code that a compiler processes at a single time -- and how selecting compilation units affects compile time.

 Stay Rusty, friends.